 Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
-Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin (training center) in Canaan, NY.
-The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji on Mt.
-Hiei in Japan (Tendai’s worldwide headquarters).
+Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin in Canaan, NY.
+The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji, Tendai’s worldwide headquarters on Mt.
+Hiei in Japan.

 In 2008, the Washington Tendai Sangha moved to space at the Unitarian Universalist Church of Arlington.
 Our weekly shikan meditation services continued there until July 2017.

 In 2013, we began holding services at a second location at Yoga in Daily Life in Alexandria, Virginia.

 In 2015, we incorporated as a non-profit religious organization in the state of Virginia.
 Junsen Chris Nettles received Doshu ordination.

-In 2016, leadership of the Great River Tendai Sangha officially passed to Rev. Junsen Chris Nettles, PhD.
+February 2016, leadership of the Great River Tendai Sangha officially passed to Rev. Junshin Chris Nettles, PhD.